davidpanderson/science_united/README.md

 an interface to BOINC-based volunteer computing.
-Volunteers who use SU sign up for science areas (biomed, astronomy, etc.) and/or geographical areas, rather than for specific projects.
+Volunteers who use SU sign up for science areas (biomed, astronomy, etc.) and/or geographical areas, rather than for specific BOINC projects.

 This code may be useful as a starting point for other BOINC account managers, especially those based on a similar